iterative/dvc.org/content/docs/dvclive/api-reference/live/index.md

 ## Description

-It's parameters are focused on configuring the behavior of subsequent calls to [`Live()` methods](#methods).
+Its parameters are focused on configuring the behavior of subsequent calls to [`Live()` methods](#methods).

 ⚠️ If `path` already exists, `Live()` will remove all existing DVCLive related